slemanz/ADVANCED_EMBEDDED_C/TDD/doubts/README.md

 tightly entangled across the system ("free-for-all") makes isolation difficult.
 Overcoming this requires techniques for breaking dependencies, which will be essential for enabling effective TDD in complex embedded systems.

+### We Have Existing Code

+Most developers work with existing code that has few or no automated unit tests.
+This does not prevent you from starting TDD.
+The key insight is that you don't need to write tests for the entire codebase at once—this would be impractical and halt development.

+The recommended strategy is to incrementally add tests while continuing to deliver new functionality.
+This involves four practical techniques: using TDD for all new code you write, adding tests whenever you modify existing code, writing tests to cover bug fixes, and proactively investing in strategic tests for critical components.

+This approach allows you to gradually improve your codebase's test coverage without disrupting ongoing development.
+By focusing on areas you're actively working on, you systematically build a safety net that makes future changes safer and more predictable.

+###